 What's Happening

-Come and join us in the new year to plan our events and projects including Black History Month 2024, and we'll be restarting our ongoing Sunday education events at the end of each month in 2024.
+Come and join us to plan our events and projects including Black History Month in October 2024,

 We are updating our membership - contact our secretary, Christina, for a new membership form.